steven-wilmes/ooad-fncd/README.md

 #### Changes from 4.1
 We had some minor changes on the UML Diagram in Project 4.2.

-1. We added the `UISell(Vehicle, Scanner)` to `Salesperson`
+1. We added the `UISell(Vehicle, Scanner)` to `Salesperson```
-2. We move the static `names` and `stageNames` lists from the abstract classes to their respective factories to head off any threading issues
+2. We move the static `names` and `stageNames` lists from the abstract classes to their resp``ective factories to head off any threading issues
 3. We added a second `hireStaff()` method to `StaffFactory` to handle promoting interns
 4. Most notably, we converted `Dealership` to an implementation of `Thread`, and added the `run()` method

+### Testing
+Testing was performed in the IDE by running each test class file, and results have been captured in the testOutputs pdf

 ## File Structure